mann1mal/zPod-PKS-CSE-Demos/Kubeapps/readme.md

 Great!
 Helm has been succesfully installed in the cluster.
 Now we are ready to deploy the Kubeapps Helm chart.

-## Deploying Kubeapps via Helm chart
+## Step 2: Deploying Kubeapps via Helm chart

 Helm uses a packaging format called charts.
 A chart is a collection of files that describe a related set of Kubernetes resources.
 A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.
 Kubeapps uses Helm charts to deploy application stacks to Kubernetes clusters so Helm must be deployed in the cluster prior to deploying Kubeapps.
 We'll also use Helm to deploy Kubeapps itself in this lab.

-First, add the `bitnami` Helm repo with the client:
+2.1 Add the `bitnami` Helm repo with the Helm client on the `cse-client` server:

 ~~~
 $ helm repo add bitnami https://charts.bitnami.com/bitnami
 ~~~

-Create a Kubernetes namespace called `kubeapps` that will be used to house the Kubeapps deployment:
+2.2 Create a Kubernetes namespace called `kubeapps` that will be used to house the Kubeapps deployment:

 ~~~
 $ kubectl create namespace kubeapps